 Pool and spa inspections and compliance

-On 1 December 2019, new laws to improve swimming pool and spa safety came into effect in Victoria.
-It is now mandatory for owners of land where a swimming pool or spa is located to register their pool or spa with the relevant council.
+On 1 December 2019, laws to improve swimming pool and spa safety came into effect in Victoria.
+It is mandatory for owners of land where a swimming pool or spa is located to register their pool or spa with the relevant council.

 Owners are also required to have their safety barriers inspected and to lodge a certificate of barrier compliance with their council.
 If a safety barrier is not compliant, it is the owner’s responsibility to make the barrier compliant.